By : John Edmonds20 October, 2015

-AB: Thank you John.
+AB: Thank you, John.
 It has been great to talk to you today.
-Before you go, I want to run this pass you: I came across a survey, published a few years back now, by a consultancy company called Moorehouse, and it was called ‘Benchmarking Sponsors Attitudes’, quite interesting.
+Before you go, I want to run this past you: I came across a survey, published a few years back now, by a consultancy company called Moorehouse, and it was called ‘Benchmarking Sponsors Attitudes’, quite interesting.
 It found that 83% of the SRO’s polled believed that had they had training in how to understand the role of the SRO and lead a programme beforehand, they would have found it very valuable.
 Got to leave a quick last comment to you.

-JE: That exactly ties in with my experience of meeting with SROs who coming on one of our workshops has said things like “I didn’t have a clue what this was about until we started to talk about it, so that doesn’t surprise me that 83% felt that as well.
+JE: That exactly ties in with my experience of meeting with SROs who coming on one of our workshops have said things like “I didn’t have a clue what this was about until we started to talk about it, so that doesn’t surprise me that 83% felt that as well.

 AB: And you don’t know what you don’t know.